jakelever/VERSE/README.md

+> :exclamation: The VERSE project has been superceded by the [kindred python package](https://github.com/jakelever/kindred) which has a cleaner interface for relation extraction.
+We suggest that you use that instead.

 # VERSE v1.0

 This is the repo for the Vancouver Event and Relation System for Extraction (VERSE) project.
 It is a biomedical event and relation extractor designed for knowledge base construction purposes.
 It competed in the [BioNLP'16 Shared Task](http://2016.bionlp-st.org/) and placed first in the [Bacteria Biotope event subtask](http://2016.bionlp-st.org/tasks/bb2/bb3-evaluation)  and third in the [Seed Development binary event subtask](http://2016.bionlp-st.org/tasks/seedev/seedev-evaluation).